Top of the page

 A tonsillectomy is surgery to remove the tonsils.
 Sometimes the doctor will also take out the adenoids.
 These are above the tonsils and behind the nose.
 Your doctor will do the surgery through your mouth.
 You will be asleep.
 Most people go home that same day.

 Follow-up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse call line if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

-stressful.
+Surgery can be stressful.
 This information will help you understand what you can expect.
 And it will help you safely prepare for surgery.

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Enter S633 in the search box to learn more about "Tonsillectomy: Before Your Surgery."
+Enter S633 in the search box to learn more about "Tonsillectomy: Before Your Surgery".

-Current as of:
+Current as of: April 15, 2020

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.

 ©2006-2020 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.